Fashion Design Tools and Techniques: From Sketching to Mathematical Applications

 The creation of fabrics themselves involve mathematical principles:

-the creation of textiles follow mathematical formulas for interlace yarns.
+- Knit and weave structures the creation of textiles follow mathematical formulas for interlace yarns.

 Draw techniques for fashion design